rudism/telescope-vinegar.nvim/README.md

 ## Example Config

-The following config maps `-` to the file browser, disables `netrw`, and automatically opens the file browser when you launch nvim with a directory as the file argument.
+The following config maps `-` to the file browser, disables `netrw`, and automatically opens the file browser when you launch nvim with a directory as the file argument (uses [plenary.nvim](https://github.com/nvim-lua/plenary.nvim)).

 ```lua
 -- add keybinding